PrismarineJS/mineflayer-pathfinder/readme.md

 Set of all carpet block id's or blocks that have a collision box smaller then 0.1.
 These blocks are considered save to walk in.
 * instance of `Set`

+### exclusionAreasStep
+An array of functions that define an area or block to be step on excluded.
+Every function in the array is parsed the Block the bot is planing to step on.
+Each function should return a positive number (includes 0) that defines extra cost for that specific Block.
+0 means no extra cost, 100 means it is impossible for pathfinder to consider this move.
+* Array of functions `(block: Block) => number`

+### exclusionAreasBreak
+An array of functions that define an area or block to be break excluded.
+Every function in the array is parsed the Block the bot is planing to break.
+Each function should return a positive number (includes 0) that defines extra cost for that specific Block.
+0 means no extra cost, 100 means it is impossible for pathfinder to consider this move.
+* Array of functions `(block: Block) => number`

+### exclusionAreasPlace
+An array of functions that define an area to be block placement excluded.
+Every function in the array is parsed the current Block the bot is planing to place a block inside (should be air or a replaceable block most of the time).
+Each function should return a positive number (includes 0) that defines extra cost for that specific Block.
+0 means no extra cost, 100 means it is impossible for pathfinder to consider this move.
+* Array of functions `(block: Block) => number`

 # Events:

 ### goal_reached